Bottom bracket Complete Collection

 external BSA threaded bottom bracket

 Interestingly, the spindle did not become an independent commercial component.
 On the contrary, the spindle, chainring, and crank arm have become an entirely new combination.
 A rigid connection exists between the spindle, chainring, and drive side crank arm.
-The chainring and the two crank arms were independent products in the past.
-In short, the emergence of External BSA-threaded BB officially started a history of integrated BB.
+The emergence of External BSA-threaded BB officially started a history of integrated BB.

-Phase 3: Direct-fit bottom bracket was applied, but it turned out to be not that successful.
+Phase 3: Direct-fit applied in bottom bracket types, but not successful

 (1) BB30 direct-fit and derivatives

-In 2006, the emergence of the BB30 direct-fit standard brought press-fit back.
-BB30 direct fit is a bottom bracket standard jointly promoted by Cannondale and FSA.
+In 2006, the emergence of the BB30 direct-fit standard brought press-fit back to the bottom bracket types family.
+BB30 direct-fit is a bottom bracket standard jointly promoted by Cannondale and FSA.
 This is a straightforward bottom-bracket system.
 The parts are two sealed bearings, two retaining clips, and some dust covers and washers.
-This system allows cyclists to use a 30mm ultra-large spindle while significantly reducing the weight of the entire BB.
+This system allows cyclists to use a 30 mm ultra-large spindle while significantly reducing the weight of the entire BB.
+So, the 30 in the BB30 direct fit standard refers to Cannondale’s BB system using only 30 mm spindles.

-(2) BB90 and BB95 – direct fit bottom bracket from TREK
+(2) BB90 and BB95 – direct fit bottom bracket types from TREK

-TREK developed its own direct-fit standards – BB90 standard and BB95 standard.
-They both press bearings with an outer diameter of 37mm directly into the frame shell, like Cannondale’s BB30 direct-fit, BB30A direct-fit, BB30A-83 direct-fit, and BB-right direct-fit standards.
-However, the BB90/95 standard specifies different shell widths (37mm) and inner diameters (90mm/95mm).
+TREK developed its own direct-fit bottom bracket types and standards – BB90 standard and BB95 standard.
+They both press bearings with an outer diameter of 37 mm directly into the frame shell, like Cannondale’s BB30 direct-fit, BB30A direct-fit, BB30A-83 direct-fit, and BB-right direct-fit standards.
+However, the BB90/95 standard specifies different shell widths (90 mm/95 mm)and inner diameters (37 mm) .
 Moreover, the BB90/95 standard does not specify the use of clips.

 BB90 from TREK